Minnesota Department of Transportation

 Crash Analysis

 Crash data is used in planning, programming, design, and maintenance decisions.
-Crash data is also used for tort claim investigations, insurance claims, lawsuits, cooperative agreement, HSIP submittals, and to provide information to the media and the general public.
+Crash data is also used for tort claim investigations, insurance claims, lawsuits, cooperative agreements, HSIP submittals, and to provide information to the media and general public.

 Detailed crash analysis information: